towardsthecloud/.github/profile/README.md

 ---

-## See It For Yourself -> Request a Free Infrastructure Review
+## See It For Yourself → Request a Free Infrastructure Review

 **We're so confident in this approach that we'll prove it works for you.**

-Get a **detailed AWS infrastructure analysis** for free.
-We'll thoroughly review your setup, identify security gaps and cost optimization opportunities, then show you exactly how our proven system solves these issues.
+Get a **detailed AWS Account review** for free.
+We'll thoroughly analyze your setup, identify security gaps and cost optimization opportunities, then show you exactly how our proven system solves these issues.

 You decide whether you want our help or handle it internally, no obligations.
 Either way, you'll have a clear path forward to make improvements.